 Causes of Brain Injuries

 Whether on the road or in the workplace, there are a countless number of potential accidents that may result in severe head trauma.
 Some common causes of brain injuries include car accidents, poor medical care, falling objects, physical assaults, and falls on slippery surfaces.

 Motor Vehicle Accidents

-Studies suggest that motor vehicle incidents cause the majority of traumatic brain injuries.
+Studies suggest that motor vehicle accidents cause the majority of traumatic brain injuries.
 In a car accident, trucking accident, motorcycle accident, or pedestrian accident, the degree of injury depends on several factors, including the speed of the vehicles, highway conditions, and whether the accident involved a DUI.